Who are the Institutional Holders in Pacific Biosciences of California Inc. (PACB)?

 Pacific Biosciences of California Inc. (PACB) Insider Activity

-A total of 71 insider transactions have happened at Pacific Biosciences of California Inc. (PACB) in the last six months, with sales accounting for 36 and purchases happening 35 times.
-The most recent transaction is an insider sale by ORDONEZ KATHY, the company’s Director.
-SEC filings show that ORDONEZ KATHY sold 220,771 shares of the company’s common stock on Feb 16 at a price of $47.99 per share for a total of $10.6 million.
-Following the sale, the insider now owns 21875.0 shares.
+A total of 67 insider transactions have happened at Pacific Biosciences of California Inc. (PACB) in the last six months, with sales accounting for 36 and purchases happening 31 times.
+The most recent transaction is an insider sale by Hunkapiller Michael, the company’s Director.
+SEC filings show that Hunkapiller Michael sold 373,321 shares of the company’s common stock on Feb 23 at a price of $34.88 per share for a total of $13.02 million.
+Following the sale, the insider now owns 0.85 million shares.

-Pacific Biosciences of California Inc. disclosed in a document filed with the SEC on Feb 12 that Botstein David (Director) sold a total of 160,000 shares of the company’s common stock.
-The trade occurred on Feb 12 and was made at $49.62 per share for $7.94 million.
-Following the transaction, the insider now directly holds 0.0 shares of the PACB stock.
+Pacific Biosciences of California Inc. disclosed in a document filed with the SEC on Feb 22 that Schaefer Eric (Chief Accounting Officer) sold a total of 3,842 shares of the company’s common stock.
+The trade occurred on Feb 22 and was made at $39.20 per share for $0.15 million.
+Following the transaction, the insider now directly holds 88474.0 shares of the PACB stock.

-Still, SEC filings show that on Feb 12, Shapiro Lucy (Director) disposed off 101,666 shares at an average price of $50.40 for $5.12 million.
-The insider now directly holds 0 shares of Pacific Biosciences of California Inc. (PACB).
+Still, SEC filings show that on Feb 22, Hunkapiller Michael (Director) disposed off 229,127 shares at an average price of $39.14 for $8.97 million.
+The insider now directly holds 848,405 shares of Pacific Biosciences of California Inc. (PACB).

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.